kvarak/dnd/docs/_Classes/cleric.md

 ##### Channel Divinity: Turn the Unholy
 When you gain this feature, choose two creature types from the following: Aberration, Celestial, Elemental, Fey, Fiend, or Undead.

 As an ***action***, you present your holy symbol and speak a prayer against your chosen creature type.
-Each creature of that type that can see or hear you within 30 feet must make a Wisdom saving throw.
+Each creature of that type that can see or hear you within 30 ft must make a Wisdom saving throw.
 If the creature fails, it is turned for 1 minute or until it takes any damage.

-A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you.
+A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 ft of you.
 It also can't take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
 If there's nowhere to move, the creature can use the Dodge action.

 </div>